 - Exceeded agreed-upon sales targets and outcomes by 20% on a regular basis.

-What you present on the C.A.R resume shouldn’t be your tasks executed on your daily routine, rather it should be major challenges you faced and how you were able to solve these issues and the results you generated.
+What you present on the CAR resume shouldn’t be tasks performed on your daily routine, rather it should be major challenges you faced, how you were able to solve these issues and the results you generated.

-With the C.A.R resume approach, you already have information about what challenges you have been faced with in the past, what actions you chose, and the result that you brought to the company.
-You are always well prepared before any interview and you know what to say to them when you are being asked.
+With the CAR resume approach, you’ll be able to have information about what challenges you have been faced with in the past, what actions you took to solve those challenges, and the result you brought to the company.